confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

 #### Data Serialization

-When schema ID is provided and schema inference is successful, data source can be successfully created.
+When a schema ID is provided and schema inference is successful, data source can be successfully created.
-When writing to the data source, the physical schema inferred by the schema ID will be used to serialize data instead of logical schema being used in other cases.
-Because ksqlDB translated logical schema accepts `null` value but physical schema may not, serialization can fail even the inserted value is valid value for logical schema.
+When writing to the data source, the physical schema inferred by the schema ID will be used to serialize data instead of the logical schema being used in other cases.
+Because ksqlDB's logical schema accepts `null` value but the physical schema may not, serialization can fail even the inserted value is valid for the logical schema.

-For example, if physical schema is `AVRO` schema and defined as following in {{ site.sr }} with ID 1:
+For example, a physical schema is `AVRO` schema and defined as following in {{ site.sr }} with ID 1:

 ```
 {